 - Win 2 games with 2 players*

-These points shall be awarded to players in the finals of each event according to the following table:
+Points shall be awarded to players in the finals of each Main Tournament game or in the Top 5 of the Wild Card according to the following table:

 |Level||1st Place||2nd Place||3rd Place||4th Place||5th Place|

 We will track the results on a large scoreboard that will be visible throughout the event.
-Game Masters from each event will make sure the scores are reported accurately for their particular event, and the top prize will be awarded on Sunday at the conclusion of the final event.
+Game Masters from each qualifying game will make sure the scores are reported accurately for their particular game, and the top prize will be awarded on Sunday at the conclusion of the last Main tournament game and the Wild Card.

 The competitor scoring the most overall points as outlined above will be awarded the Harold L. Siegelman Trophy as the top individual performer at EuroQuest.
 In the event of a tie, the tiebreakers will be: